ISO/IEC 23090-31 — MPEG-I Haptics Coding

 Integration domains

-XR and Metaverse platforms for multisensory immersion; gaming controllers and vests; teleoperation and robotics; medical training and rehabilitation; accessibility devices for enhanced feedback.
+Mobile communication, live+streaming sports/TV/movies media delivery with sensory feedback, XR and Metaverse platforms for multisensory immersion; gaming platforms with controllers, seats and vests for physical interactions; automotive; teleoperation and robotics; medical training and rehabilitation; accessibility devices for enhanced feedback.

 Phase 2 development

-MPEG is extending the framework to cover interactive haptics, avatars and object-based touch interactions, forming the next phase of the Haptics standard for advanced XR applications.
+MPEG is extending the framework to cover spatial interactive haptics, avatars and object-based touch interactions, forming the next phase of the Haptics standard for advanced XR applications.
+Support of Haptics in CMAF is also considered.

 Official Resources